andrewcron/dpmix/README.rst

 =====
-pyCDP
+dpmix
 =====

-pyCDP is a library for understanding posterior distributions for Dirichlet and heirarchical Dirichlet mixtures of normal distributions represented by truncated stick breaking.
+dpmix is a library for understanding posterior distributions for Dirichlet and heirarchical Dirichlet mixtures of normal distributions represented by truncated stick breaking.